 Native-Speaker Language Assistant

-Each year the department sponsors a different language assistant from Russian.
-The assistant is usually a post-BA student who serves as an additional resource for students of Russian and depending on student interest, organizes extracurricular activities.
-The language assistant conducts Russian 200 (conversational practice) and runs the weekly Russian Language Lab, where students are able to come to do homework, consult with the native speaker, or just chat.
+Each year the department sponsors a Russian language assistant.
+The assistant is usually a post-BA student who serves as a resource for students of Russian and organizes extracurricular activities.
+The language assistant conducts Russian 200 (conversational practice) and runs the weekly Russian Language Lab, where students are able to do homework, consult with the native speaker, or chat.
 Our language assistant also lives in Russian House.

 2010-2011 Olesya Valger (2010-2011) is from Novosibirsk, the largest city in Siberia.
 She graduated from Novosibirsk Teacher Training University in 2009 and was offered a position of Assistant Teacher in its English department.
 In addition to it, she takes an active part in youth geopolitics study program of the European Union and is one of the activists of animal protection movement in Russia.
 After her year in Grinnell she plans to return to Russia and take every effort to use her American experience for the good of her dear country.